-Since the three actresses are no strangers to audiences worldwide – Miss Tautou gained world notoriety as “Amelia” (2001, French title “Le fabuleux destin d’Amélie Poulain”) and appeared opposite Tom Hanks in “The Da Vinci Code” (2006), while Miss Bejo was Jean Dujardin’s leading lady in five-time Academy Award winner “The Artist” (2011) and, more recently, appeared in “The Search” (2014) with Annette Bening, and Miss Laurent played leading roles in Quentin Tarantino’s “Inglourious Basterds” (2009) and “Now You See Me” (2013) – there is really no excuse to overlook or ignore all the talent that has been combined in this unique and timeless effort.
+Since the three actresses are no strangers to audiences worldwide—Miss Tautou gained world notoriety as “Amelia” (2001, French title “Le fabuleux destin d’Amélie Poulain”) and appeared opposite Tom Hanks in “The Da Vinci Code” (2006), while Miss Bejo was Jean Dujardin’s leading lady in five-time Academy Award winner “The Artist” (2011) and, more recently, appeared in “The Search” (2014) with Annette Bening, and Miss Laurent played leading roles in Quentin Tarantino’s “Inglourious Basterds” (2009) and “Now You See Me” (2013)—there is no excuse to overlook or ignore all the talent that has been combined in this unique and timeless effort.

 What attracted you in Alice Ferney’s novel to adapt it?

-All the emotions, and I also had to talk a little bit about myself, about the vision that I always had about my own family.
+All the emotions and I also had to talk a little bit about myself, about the vision that I always had about my own family.
 You see, my family is very small: I only know my parents and my brother.
 That’s it.
 That gave me the feeling of fragility.
-I always had the feeling that, if my family and I would disappear, nothing would be left.
-There are also things that I don’t know, for example I never knew what my father was like when he was a young boy, because I didn’t know my grandparents who could tell me all about it.
+I always had the feeling that if my family and I disappeared, nothing would be left.
+There are also things that I don’t know; for example, I never knew what my father was like when he was a young boy because I didn’t know my grandparents who could tell me all about it.
 But I could find all of that in Alice Ferney’s book: the subject of time passing by, people being born, some people dying, it gave me a very powerful feeling of eternity.
-The idea of eternity here is very simple: when a man and a woman meet and they fall in love, from the moment they have children, they will have this eternity.
+The idea of eternity here is very simple: when a man and a woman meet and fall in love, from the moment they have children, they will have this eternity.
 And this very simple idea is what I wanted to bring to the audience.
-It’s a very moving idea and it’s related to something very intimate and accessible to everybody.
-You were also a child once, but now you are maybe a husband and a father – I wanted to make a film where the audience can put their own life in it.
+It’s a very moving idea, and it’s related to something very intimate and accessible to everybody.
+You were also a child once, but now you are maybe a husband and a father—I wanted to make a film where the audience can put their own lives in it.
 They can see and recognize themselves as the story evolves.
 It gives the movie a quality of intimacy.

 With Audrey Tautou, Bérénice Bejo and Mélanie Laurent you had an exceptional cast.
 How did you work with them on the set, especially since there are so many emotional and intense scenes?
 How did you prepare for a scene or do your rehearsals?

 The movie deals primarily with short situations to show that time passes by, so there are no real scenes like you can find in most other movies.
-This certainly makes it more difficult for the actors and I told them so, because they have never done this kind of movie before – neither have I – so we had to discover everything together.
-Before I would say, ‘Action!’ and the camera started rolling, I often spoke to them about what kind of humanity they could bring whenever we will see their faces on the screen.
+This certainly makes it more difficult for the actors and I told them so because they have never done this kind of movie before—neither have I—so we had to discover everything together.
+Before I would say, ‘Action!’ and the camera started rolling, I often spoke to them about what kind of humanity they could bring whenever we see their faces on the screen.
 I have cast them because their humanity fits the humanity of the characters they play, so they could be reassured of themselves.
 When they appeared in front of the camera, and suppose they only had two words to say, I told them, ‘Make it tasteful.
-Two words, that’s not much, but be aware that they are very precious, so say them in a way that you also know how very precious they really are.’
+Two words, that’s not much, but be aware that they are very precious, so say them in a way that you also know how very precious they are.’
 Then this very short piece of dialogue will be received by the audience accordingly.
 Make it tasteful, like food, you know.
 I didn’t plan anything before we started shooting, I told them that we would discover everything as soon as we were on the set.
-So each day, when we arrived on the set and saw what it looked like, the colors, where is the table or the door, I’d tell them what we were going to do, I’d suggest a number of things, they came up with ideas of their own, and together we worked out the details.
+So each day, when we arrived on the set and saw what it looked like, the colors, where is the table or the door, I’d tell them what we were going to do, I’d suggest several things, they came up with ideas of their own, and together we worked out the details.
 We didn’t rehearse.
-I worked instinctively: if we put two and two together, it will result into something wonderful.
+I worked instinctively: if we put two and two together, it will result in something wonderful.
 But I can tell you, it was scary, every day (laughs).

-You pay a lot of attention to many details, like the costumes, the lightning, the sets, and for this film in particular, the music and the narration.
+You pay a lot of attention to many details, like the costumes, the lighting, the sets, and for this film in particular, the music and the narration.
 How do you explain that?

 I think it’s a part of what I call the ‘expressivity’ of a picture.
 If something is not exactly there, it’s not as expressive as I want it to be.
-My wife [Tran Nu Yên-Khê], who’s also an actress – we always work together – did the art direction of this movie [and the narration].
+My wife [Tran Nu Yên-Khê], who’s also an actress—we always work together—did the art direction of this movie [and the narration].
 Just like in our previous movies, if she was not acting or in a scene, she was with me watching the monitor on the set all the time, and if I felt something was not really what it had to be, I just put my finger on the screen to indicate where something was not exactly right.
-She always knows immediately what I mean, and then she takes care of it and fixes it.
+She always knows what I mean, and then she takes care of it and fixes it.
 That’s also how we worked on the set of “Eternity.”
-She handled the whole visual aspect of the movie, coordinating the make-up, hair, costumes, set design, production design, even the color on the wall – everything.
-She always does it marvellously.
-For example, for each scene she decided what the hairdo of the actresses had to be like.
+She handled the whole visual aspect of the movie, coordinating the make-up, hair, costumes, set design, production design, even the color on the wall—everything.
+She always does it marvelously.
+For example, for each scene, she decided what the hairdo of the actresses had to be like.

 Would you be able to describe your way of filmmaking or your way of storytelling?

-Not really, that would be very difficult, because it’s different with each movie I do.
-In my previous film [“Norwegian Wood”], I had to cut the scenes in a certain way, and you have to be very careful with that, because I always feel that you can judge the work of a film director by the way he cuts his scenes and puts it all together.
-In “Eternity” there are no real scenes, because everything, this whole family history, is simply passing by in front of your eyes.
-So it is very difficult for me to answer your question, but what I can say, for me, the most important thing about a movie, is the language of cinema.
-There are directors who use pictures to illustrate their theme or their story, but in that case the movie is in my opinion merely an illustration.
-In “Eternity” for example, there are camera shots that don’t serve the storytelling, but something else.
-You see them, and they may give you a few ideas, maybe some poetry comes to mind, or they bring you somewhere else and then you come back.
+Not really, that would be very difficult because it’s different with each movie I do.
+In my previous film [“Norwegian Wood”], I had to cut the scenes in a certain way, and you have to be very careful with that because I always feel that you can judge the work of a film director by the way he cuts his scenes and puts it all together.
+In “Eternity,” there are no real scenes because everything, this whole family history, is simply passing by in front of your eyes.
+So it is very difficult for me to answer your question, but what I can say, for me, the most important thing about a movie is the language of cinema.
+There are directors who use pictures to illustrate their theme or their story, but in that case, the movie is, in my opinion, merely an illustration.
+In “Eternity,” for example, there are camera shots that don’t serve the storytelling, but something else.
+You see them, and they may give you a few ideas, maybe some poetry comes to mind, or they bring you somewhere else, and then you come back.
 It’s very strange, you know.
-Do you remember in the movie the sequence when the characters of the young Henri and Mathilde pretend to ride the bicycle with their fingers?
-She is using her forefingers, she’s doing this [Mr. Hung playing the scene] and she’s blowing the wind on his face.
+Do you remember the sequence when the characters of the young Henri and Mathilde pretend to ride the bicycle with their fingers?
+She is using her forefingers; she’s doing this [Mr. Hung playing the scene] and she’s blowing the wind on his face.
 The voice-over said the engagement was simple and intimate.
-In the next shot, you actually get to see the engagement party when they’re all sitting around the table, but their real engagement actually happened much earlier.
+In the next shot, you see the engagement party when they’re all sitting around the table, but their real engagement happened much earlier.
 The engagement party was only related to society, not to intimacy, not to them as persons.
 So, when you see it, that’s not storytelling, it’s something else, and there are numerous moments like that in the film.
 And the more you have that, the better the movie becomes.
 That’s my idea of making movies, and that’s what I mean with the language of movies.

 You wrote the screenplay and directed the movie.
 Did you have to compromise one way or the other during the entire process?

-And when you write your screenplay, do you have or need some sort of feedback?
-Do you let someone else read it for example?
+And when you write your screenplay, do you have or need some feedback?
+Do you let someone else read it, for example?